-WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on three-month bills unchanged and rates on six-month bills rising to their highest level in 10 months.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on three-month bills unchanged while rates on six-month bills rose to the highest point in two weeks.

 The discount rates reflect that the bills sell for less than face value.
 For a $10,000 bill, the three-month price was $9,999.62, while a six-month bill sold for $9,994.69.
 That would equal an annualized rate of 0.015 percent for the three-month bills and 0.107 percent for the six-month bills.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.15 percent last week from 0.14 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.26 percent last week from 0.27 percent the previous week.

 - Budget, Tax & Economy

 - Treasury bills